arthur-schnitzler/schnitzler-briefe-epub/README.md

 ```
 python remove-empty-namespace-declarations.py
 ```
-- Remove files that were not transformed by running
+- Remove files that were (for whatever reason) not transformed by running
 ```
 python remove-tei-files.py
 ```